Sarawak’s Delineation: A Test for the Election Commission’s Credibility

 The delineation exercise in the state is occurring against a backdrop of Sarawak’s growing political assertiveness.
 It commands the largest state budget, and the symbolic elevation of its chief executive from “chief minister” to “premier” underscores a confidence that distinguishes Sarawak from the rest of the federation.
 The emboldened state leadership has sought to consolidate its bargaining power by pressing for more parliamentary seats for Sarawak and Sabah (the Borneo bloc) in the upcoming delineation, which is conducted periodically by the Election Commission (EC) to reflect population changes and ensure that each seat carries roughly the same number of voters.

-In July 2025, the Sarawak state assembly approved increasing the state seats from 82 to 99 for the legislature.
+In July 2025, the Sarawak state assembly approved an increase of state seats from 82 to 99 for the legislature.
 A state government spokesperson said the move is necessary to keep pace with Sarawak’s changing demographics, rapid urbanisation, and demands for fairer representation.
 As the power to determine the legislature’s size rests with lawmakers rather than the EC, the seat increase approved by the state assembly necessitated a new round of boundary delineation by the EC.
 On paper, the process is initiated by the EC and must go through public consultation and parliamentary (federal) approval.

 There is a time constraint driven by political considerations for this delineation: GPS leaders want the exercise completed before the state election deadline in 2027, having publicly signalled plans to expand the state Cabinet as the assembly grows to 99 seats.
 The coalition holds a supermajority in the state assembly, after winning more than 90 per cent of seats in the 2021 state election.
 For the next term, they want the legislature to reflect the expanded size of the state assembly (99 assemblypersons).
 GPS, however, does not control the re-delineation process, which rests with the EC.

 The issue gained renewed attention in March 2026, when a leaked 98‑slide presentation surfaced online.
 The leak was published by Dayak Daily and Malaysiakini, reportedly detailing how the 17 new Sarawak state seats would be apportioned among GPS component parties.
-Although the authenticity of the slides cannot be independently verified, it corroborated an earlier Free Malaysia Today (FMT) report from July 2025.
+Although the authenticity of the leak cannot be independently verified, it corroborated an earlier Free Malaysia Today (FMT) report from July 2025.
 The FMT report cited an internal source to reveal that 10 of the 17 new seats have been earmarked for Parti Pesaka Bumiputera Bersatu (PBB), the largest party in GPS.
 If confirmed, the 17 new seats would make the dominant party in the coalition the main beneficiary of the proposed expansion.

 Nonetheless, the state government is unfazed.
 Abdul Karim Rahman Hamzah, the ruling party’s information chief, has dismissed the claims as rumours but maintained that it was “not wrong” for political parties to discuss potential new constituencies.